 Living-Learning Communities (LLCs) are special interest communities within the residence halls.
 LLCs provide an opportunity for students with similar interests to live in the same hall or on the same floor, creating an educational community that supports its residents.
 The communities allow students to enjoy both unique activities related to a theme as well as create more traditional, social, and recreational opportunities.

-Academic Theme Program Option
+Academic Seminar Option

 How To Apply

 Prospective residents who are interested in participating in a living-learning community need to indicate their interest when applying for housing by filling out the appropriate sections of the application.
-Living-Learning Communities are located in specific halls and on specific floors, and locations are determined after the application deadline passes.

 Living Preference Communities